 Don’t Login and Clear Your Cache Frequently

 The reviews are customized based on past search behavior or marketing relationships with the company.
 You’ll find that the majority of the “Just For You” reviews are based on companies that pay money to TripAdvisor, not that they are places you may want to eat or stay.
 Clearing your cache won’t stop all of this, but it does help reduce the target marketing.

 Use other data sources to supplement your search process.
 More and more, we’ve been turning to other travel blogs.
-They are authored by a real person who has a real expertise – an authority.
-And a good travel article is worth more than all the generic TripAdvisor reviews.
+They are authored by a real person who has real expertise — an authority on the topic.
+And a good travel article is worth more than all the generic, anonymous reviews.

-However, if you have the time or inclination to wade through the clutter, there can be some value in TripAdvisor.
+However, if you have the time or inclination to wade through the clutter, there can be some value in TripAdvisor reviews.